 FAQ

-No, you don’t need an attorney to file your amendment.
+No, you’re not required to use an attorney to file your amendment.
 However, your business can make the decision to use an attorney if members have legal questions or want assistance with their amendments.

-Virtually any business changes can be reported in a Montana business amendment.
+Virtually any business changes in the original Articles of Organization or Articles of Incorporation can be reported in a Montana business amendment.

 No, these are two different types of documents filed with the state.
-An annual report is filed annually, but amendments may be filed whenever your business makes changes.
+A Montana annual report is filed annually, but amendments may be filed whenever your business makes changes.

 Once your filing is approved in the Business Services Portal, you’ll receive an email from the state that provides information on how to download your filing confirmation.